The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/basic-guide.md

 **Embolden** is Red Mage’s party-wide damage buff.
 Embolden has a recast timer of 120 seconds and buffs all damage done by party members by 5% for 20 seconds, while buffing our personal magic damage by 5% for 20 seconds.
 It is important to note that as our own Embolden only buffs magic damage dealt, which means that it buffs all of our GCDs (including Enchanted weaponskills) but does not affect any of our oGCDs.
 Embolden should be used on cooldown to align with all other two minute party buffs, unless a specific buff delay is agreed upon by the entire party.
 Do not delay using Embolden to align with your own rotation.

-**Manafication** is an ability with a 110s cooldown that gives us 50 Black and White mana, which effectively gives us a free melee combo with every use.
-Make sure to not significantly overcap on mana when using Manafication.
-The skill also gives us a 5% damage buff with six stacks that lasts 15 seconds, which buffs the next 6 GCDs used by 5%.
-This damage buff should generally be used on your melee combo outside of specific encounters with lots of downtime, as it is the strongest burst window Red Mage has.
+**Manafication** is an ability with a 110s cooldown that gives us three stacks of the Magicked Swordplay buff, allowing the use of three Enchanted melee GCDs without cost.
+This buff lasts for 15 seconds.
+The skill also gives us a 5% damage buff with six stacks that lasts 30 seconds, which buffs the next six GCDs used by 5%.
+On top of this, Manafication also grants us the ability to use Prefulgence, a 900 potency oGCD, with a 30 second "Prefulgence Ready" status being awarded after all six stacks have been consumed.
 The 110s cooldown on Manafication often causes confusion on whether it should be held for Embolden or used on cooldown, but in fights with unknown killtimes it is better to use Manafication on cooldown to avoid losing a usage of it.
 Note that desyncing Manafication from Embolden does not necessarily mean losing a melee combo under Embolden – a more detailed explanation on Manafication usage can be found in a separate section below.

 ### Using Vercure during downtime